JohnWebb4/apollo-smart-contracts/README.md

 Install [Metamask](https://metamask.io/), if you haven't already

+Setup a wallet and account for service.
+Add private key to .env

 Request KETH using [ethdrop](https://ethdrop.dev/)

 Request Rinkeby ETH using [chain-link](https://faucets.chain.link/rinkeby)

 Setup [Infura](https://infura.io/) project and popualte .env with endpoints

+Setup [MongoDb Cluster](https://www.mongodb.com/) and add url to .env and add x509 cert to project

 ## Roadmap